hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 The following are configuration element descriptions:

 * `initialBackoffMillis`: Specifies how long to wait (backoff), in milliseconds, after the first failure before retrying.
-Its default value is `1000` ms.
+Its default value is `1000` ms. It must be non-negative.
 * `maxBackoffMillis`: Specifies the upper limit for the backoff in milliseconds.
-Its default value is `30000` ms.
+Its default value is `30000` ms. It must be non-negative.
 * `multiplier`: Factor to multiply the backoff after a failed retry.
 Its default value is `1`.
+It must be greater than or equal to `1`.
 * `clusterConnectTimeoutMillis`: Timeout value in milliseconds for the client to give up to connect to the current cluster.
 Its default value is `20000`.
 * `jitter`: Specifies by how much to randomize backoffs.
 Its default value is `0`.
+It must be in range `0` to `1`.

 A pseudo-code is as follows: